ocapn/ocapn/implementation-guide/Implementation Guide.md

 1. Again, we're sending the `desc:handoff-receive` to the exporter but using a key from another session, the gifter <-> receiver session.
 2. Since these keys are per-session and generated anew on each new connection, the exporter normally would have no way to verify this signature.
 The gifter, however, included the receiver's public key they used within the `handoff-give` (the `receiver-key` field) that they signed.
 The exporter is able to extract this key from the `desc:handoff-give` and use it to verify the signature on the `handoff-receive` (more on this later in the document).

 Alisha so far has added to her implementation support to initiate handoffs when she's the Gifter, but she currently hasn't implemented handoffs when she's the receiver, it's important to support all aspects of handoffs so she begins adding support for creating the `desc:handoff-receive` too.
 Alisha adds both counters for the `handoff-count` and then adds to her implementation of receiving both `op:deliver` and `op:deliver-only` to peform handoffs when a message arrives with a signed `handoff-give` within it.
-When this exists Alisha replaces the reference she gives to her local objects with a promise that her node will fulfill once it has performed her role in the handoff.
-Alisha then checks if her node has a session with the node specified in the `exporter-location` location on the `desc:handoff-give`, if so she just uses that when sending her `desc:handoff-receive`, otherwise she creates a connection and new session with that node.
+When this exists Alisha replaces the reference she gives to her local objects with a promise that her peer will fulfill once it has performed her role in the handoff.
+Alisha then checks if her peer has a session with the peer specified in the `exporter-location` location on the `desc:handoff-give`, if so she just uses that when sending her `desc:handoff-receive`, otherwise she creates a connection and new session with that peer.
 Alisha then adds code to generate the `handoff-receive`, making sure to remember to implement her `handoff-count` counter and signs it sending it to the exporter's bootstrap object:

 ```
 <op:deliver <desc:export 0> ['withdraw-gift <desc:sig-envelope <desc:handoff-receive ...> <signature....>> #f <desc:import-object 1>